GiottoVerducci/rulebook2024/content.md

 Retainers are not protected, however.
 A *dodge* is effective at any range, and has no effect on the opposing minion.

 *Andi Liu is opposing Elimelech, a vampire who strikes with first strike.
-She plays a strike: dodge, and Elimelech chooses a hand strike.
-Elimelech.
+Andi plays a strike: dodge, and Elimelech chooses a hand strike.
 No damage is inflicted by either strike.
 However, Elimelech has a retainer that inflicts 1 damage during normal strike resolution.
 Andi Liu takes 1 damage.*

 **Combat ends:** This effect ends combat by skipping all combat steps up to step 7, End of Round.
 This type of strike is always the first to resolve, even before a strike done with